yochaigal/cairn/wip/2e/variable-difficulty.md

 **Lucius**: _"Um, what about me?
 I won't be able to see the creature at all, let alone defend myself!
 I'd like to prepare an action for the moment Wolfram gets a shot off.
 I still have the large sack from our last caper, I wonder if I could leap on the creature when it approaches, trapping it like a giant fish?"_

 **Warden**: _"That works!
 You each prepare yourselves for what is to come.
-Freya and Wolfram, you wait in silence and the ripples come ever closer.
+Freya and Wolfram, you wait in silence as the ripples come ever closer.
 Finally, they stop!
 Freya places the Voidglass Shard on Wolfram's eye as he raises his crossbow.
 Wolfram, you see a slimy, fish-like creature climbing out of the water, yellowed scales crisscrossing its multi-limbed body.
 There is a brief, breathless pause and then a loud TWANG as he lets loose a crossbow bolt."_

 > Wolfram rolls a d8, resulting in a 6!
 As the creature was unaware of its attackers, the damage goes directly to STR.
 It makes a Critical Damage save, and the result is a 3: a success.